 The positive effects of animal assisted therapeutic activities have been well-documented and include improved physical and emotional health.
 Therapeutic and life enhancing rewards result when volunteer Therapy Teams interact with those in institutional and other out-of-home settings.
 Interaction with therapy animals encourages communication, reduces feelings of isolation and stress, and improves overall quality of life in ways that, perhaps only an animal can accomplish.

 Before pets are welcomed into our formalized program, they must demonstrate physical health and acceptable standards of behavior to ensure client safety.
 If the animal’s temperament and well-being are suited to the work, owners are specifically trained as handlers to work in therapeutic settings.
 After successfully completing training, evaluation, and orientation, pets and their owners become certified CAP Therapy Teams.
 CAP Teams are re-evaluated at least every two years to guarantee the highest level of care.
 Experienced volunteers supervise every visit, and each facility is screened for compatibility.

 CAP relies completely on membership and charitable donations.
 Please help us to provide over 5,000 therapeutic visits each year by making a tax-deductible donation.
 Membership renewal for 2023-2024 year is due August 1st!
 Go to the Join page to complete your membership or renewal application online.

 Or make checks payable to Companion Animal Program and mail to:

-COMPANION ANIMAL PROGRAM, INC.
+COMPANION ANIMAL PROGRAM, Inc. c/o Treasurer